10.2 Determining Whether an Entity Is Acting as a Principal

 that it controls the good before the good is transferred

 to the customer.
-Therefore, the retailer concludes that
+Therefore, the retailer should record

 The example above is similar to a fact pattern discussed in a speech at the 2018 AICPA Conference on Current SEC and